asynts/pico-os/README.md

   - Free resources when threads and process are destroyed

-  - Add a buddy page allocator; the curring "allocate twice as much and align" strategy is a joke

   - We were allocating the stack twice; is this still accurate with `posix_spawn`?